Should Age Matter? How 65 Came to Be Old and Old Came to Be Ill

 In 1944, he publicly supported Truman’s run for the vice presidency, thereby securing a position as one of Truman’s key political strategists.
 When Truman became President, he urged Ewing to head the FSA and help him pass national health insurance.

-In 1942, Fortune magazine announced the American public’s support for national health insurance as a whopping 74%.
+In 1942, Fortune magazine announced the American public’s support for national health insurance (PDF File) as a whopping 74%.
 It seemed just a matter of time until the United States followed in Europe’s path and offered every citizen the right of health care.

 In 1944, President Roosevelt called for an “Economic Bill of Rights” proclaiming that every American had the “right to adequate medical care . . .”
 With Roosevelt’s untimely death, Harry Truman took up the mantle and tried unsuccessfully to push national health insurance through the clenched jaws of the Republican Congress.